-It is wise to consider the internal capabilities, connections, and capacity (the Three Cs) that are required to become a consultant.
+It is wise to consider the internal capabilities, connections, and capacity that are required to become a consultant.
 Potential consultants must market their own skills, experience, and educational competencies successfully to the field.
 A tremendous challenge for both new and existing consultants is understanding the field's perceptions of consultants and their brand.
 Early career professionals may have baseline interest in arts and cultural organizations and a solid education but few demonstrable results or references when trying to secure clients.
-Midcareer professionals may have a reasonably established presence but may not be known outside their specific discipline, functional area of expertise, or geographic location.
-Late career professionals may have extensive experience working in numerous cities but may be branded as someone who works with only large institutions or is only knowledgeable within one cultural discipline.
+Midcareer professionals may have a reasonably established presence but may not be known outside their specific artistic discipline, functional area of expertise, or geographic location.
+Late career professionals may have extensive experience working in numerous cities but may be branded as someone who works with only large institutions or is knowledgeable within one cultural discipline rather than the broader arts and culture sector.